shandley/hecatomb/hecatomb/snakemake/workflow/rules/preprocessing/README.md

 __For read annotation__

 Reads for clustering via `cluster_seqs.smk`.
-For paired reads, these should both the R1 paired and singleton reads e.g.:
+For paired reads, these should be the concatenated R1 paired and singleton reads e.g.:

 ```python
     input: